smohan67/instagram-ultimate-bot/README.md

 put the exe file in that folder, in that folder create another folder called s, then click on the exe file to run it and it will tell u what to do

+UPDATE: This is no longer working because instagram updated their frontend.
+Working version comming out soon